ARTICLES

 This unique response is a defense mechanism to discourage herbivores.
 When stimulated, the plant rapidly transports water out of the cells in its leaves and stems, causing them to wilt.
 The leaves remain closed until the plant has recharged its stored energy.
 The plant can also respond to other stimuli, such as vibrations, temperature changes, and even electrical signals, and the rapid leaf movement is believed to be one of the fastest movement responses in the plant kingdom.

 Mimosa pudica has a long history of use in traditional medicine.
-It has been used to treat a variety of ailments, including inflammation, fever, and as a diuretic.
+It has been used to treat a variety of ailments, including inflammation, and fever, and as a diuretic.
 The plant also has some reported analgesic and sedative properties.

 The rare houseplant thrives in loam soil - and doesn't prefer to dry out - yet not to the point of soggy soil.
 One has the benefit of easily growing the plant by seed, and it may make an all-around great, rare attribution to a plant community.